- Boxes

 \((X_n)\) is conditionally i.i.d. (i.e., there exists a directing kernel \(\nu \))

-Remark: The martingale proof constructs \(\nu \) from the tail \(\sigma \)-algebra \(\mathcal{T}\) via \(\nu (\omega )(B) = \mathbb {E}[\mathbf{1}_{X_0 \in B} \mid \mathcal{T}](\omega )\).
+This is the default project export.
+The proof constructs \(\nu \) from the tail \(\sigma \)-algebra \(\mathcal{T}\) via \(\nu (\omega )(B) = \mathbb {E}[\mathbf{1}_{X_0 \in B} \mid \mathcal{T}](\omega )\).